gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0-Released.markdown

 <br>

 Apple's Swift announcement was a jaw-dropper and meant big changes for PromiseKit, which, at that time, was still in its infancy.
-Shortly after the announcement I jumped into Xcode and rocked out a Swift implementation of promises to see how they would feel.
-The compiler was a fearsome opponent but I emerged victorious with an implementation of type-safe promises and it was clear that they had their charm; however, we now had separate Swift and Objective-C promise implementations and they couldn't be bridged.
+Shortly after the announcement, I jumped into Xcode and rocked out a Swift implementation of promises to see how they would feel.
+The compiler was a fearsome opponent but I emerged victorious with an implementation of type-safe promises.
+It was clear that they had their charm; however, we now had separate Swift and Objective-C promise implementations which couldn’t be bridged.

-A solution to this situation wasn't immediately obvious.
+A solution to this situation wasn’t immediately obvious.
 Objective-C would never be able to use Swift promises because they were *generic*, and Swift could not (trivially) use our Objective-C promises because of their unusual method signature:

 {% highlight objective-c %}
 - (PMKPromise *(^)(id))then;